 Formulas and Calculations for Analyzing a Balance Sheet

 You've learned how to analyze a balance sheet!
 In Segment 2 of this lesson, we are going to work through old balance sheets of a few major American companies.
 Before we get into that, though, let's take a moment to review some of the balance sheet formulas and ratios you've learned along the way.
-Use this page as a handy reference guide in the future.
+Use this page as a handy reference in the future.
 You should memorize these as soon as possible; they are priceless tools for your investment toolbox, to be used for the rest of your life whenever convenient and appropriate.

-Formulas & Calculations for the Balance Sheet
+Formulas and Calculations for the Balance Sheet

 Let's break up each balance sheet formula, ratio, or calculation into one of two groups.
 The first covers those that demonstrate a company's financial strength and liquidity, while the second gives us a glimpse into a company's efficiency in using its asset base to generate earnings.
 Recall that many of these ratios require the use of the income statement in conjunction with the balance sheet.

-Balance Sheet Calculation and Ratio Group I:
+Balance Sheet Calculation and Ratio Group I

 Tests of a Company's Financial Strength and Liquidity: